Skip to main content

 When should I start using the EMO service?

-From 22 July 2025, all prisons will be onboarded, with the exception of Youth Offender Institutions (YOIs) who will be onboarded later this year (dates TBC).
+From 22 July 2025, all Prison users will be onboarded.
+From October 2025 all Youth users will be onboarded.
 Use the service from your onboarding date.

 Do I need to use the EMO service even if I’m busy with other initiatives?

 Yes.
 The service is mandatory from your onboarding date.
-Support is available via Microsoft Teams and the bi-weekly drop-ins (1–1:30pm).
+Support is available via Microsoft Teams and the weekly drop-ins (1–1:30pm).

 Order Submission Guidance